katmore/micro-encode/README.md

  * [Encoding data to HTML](#usage---htmlencoder)

 ### Usage - XmlEncoder
+The [`XMLEncoder`](./src/MicroEncode/XmlEncoder.php) class will serialize data into an XML document.
+The [PHP data types](http://php.net/manual/en/language.types.intro.php) supported are: scalar, array, object, and null.
+The XML document adheres to the [Flat XML Schema](https://github.com/katmore/flat/wiki/xmlns) specification.

-Example encoding an object to XML:
+The following is an example of encoding an associative array to XML:
 ```php
 <?php
 use MicroEncode\XmlEncoder;